hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/23- Terraform Functions.md

-values: Returns a list of values from a map
+`values`: Returns a list of values from a map